 I captured a few photos of the storm damage, and it disheartened me to see the old trees snapped in half like twigs, bits of shattered cabins floating atop the water, and other grim signs of devastation.
 Even scarier is knowing this damage was small-scale when compared to the loss and life and destruction in Tuscaloosa.
 It is foolishly unwise to ever underestimate the incredible power of nature; she is unstoppable in her fury, and her strength is demonstrated every day across the world.
 My prayers go out to the families tragically affected by the storms.
 Although Lake Burton was the last stop on our list, I felt the need to mention it first.

 ***Update January 24, 2014: Lake Burton doesn’t look like it’s even been hit by a tornado.
 Rebuilding has happened, and it’s a place of great beauty and fun once more***

 Dukes Creek Falls Trail

-Have you ever been to Dukes Creek Falls and the North Georgia Mountains?
+Have you ever been to Dukes Creek Falls or Lake Burton in the North Georgia Mountains?
 Tell me in the comments!